kedbin/relearn.ing/DEPLOYMENT_GUIDE.md

 *   **Use Unicode/HTML Entities:** For arrows or mathematical symbols, use standard Unicode characters (e.g., `→`) or HTML entities (e.g., `&rarr;`).

 ### Step 4: Verification & Build
-Before pushing, you must verify the build locally to ensure no markdown syntax errors break the pipeline.
+Before pushing, you must verify the build locally.

 1.  **Run Dev Server:** `npm run dev` (Access at http://localhost:3000).
 2.  **Check the Entry:** Navigate to `/journal/entry-XXX` and verify formatting.